Ulster prop Marty Moore retires from rugby at age 33

 Former Ireland prop Marty Moore.
 Photograph: Dan Sheridan/Inpho

 Ulster tighthead prop Marty Moore has confirmed that he will retire from professional rugby at the age of 33.
-The 10-time capped former Leinster player has does so “on medical advice to prioritise his mental wellbeing” according to a statement issued by Ulster.
+The 10-time capped former Leinster player has done so “on medical advice to prioritise his mental wellbeing” according to a statement issued by Ulster.

 After six years with the province, Moore has made the decision to step back from the sport to focus on his wellbeing, with the full support of Ulster.